duffn/dumb-password-rules/README.rst

 Claims to protect your security.
 Can't even hash a password.

-- Password cannot be longer than 48 letters.
+- Password cannot be longer than 48 characters.

 |NordVPN|